What is LASIK?

 How Does LASIK Work?

 At The Eye Center of Southern Indiana, LASIK is a very quick, effective treatment.
 For the most part, the procedure takes fewer than ten minutes total.
 Before beginning, the patient's eyes will be totally numbed with no-sting eye drops to ensure there is no discomfort.
 Then, an invisible suction ring will be put around each eye so that the patient is unable to blink.
-Once the eye is held in place, Dr. Grossman or an experienced team member will utilize the laser to introduce a microscopically thin incision in the cornea, creating a corneal flap.
+Once the eye is held in place, your doctor or an experienced team member will utilize the laser to introduce a microscopically thin incision in the cornea, creating a corneal flap.
 We will then carefully fold the flap back in order to use the laser to change the curvature of the lower layer of corneal tissue.
 When this is done, we will move the flap back into place.
 Remarkably, it will then heal itself back together without the need for sutures.
 Nearly all individuals who receive LASIK can see clearly within 1 – 2 days.
 Within a few hours after the surgery is done, patients can be released to return home from The Eye Center of Southern Indiana's outpatient surgical facility.
 It's important to rest following the procedure because as the numbness begins to wear off, patients usually start to feel a sensation similar to having dirt in their eyes, in addition to some burning.
 This is a natural part of the corneal flap repairing itself.
 These feelings can result in a severe desire to blink or touch the eyes, which can cause damage.
 It is vital not to rub them, even lightly, for about two weeks as they heal.
 Taking a nap is the best way to get through the first day of the recovery period.

 Is LASIK permanent?